To be eligible to register as a Kentucky Exam Candidate you must meet the following requirements:

-Be 18 years old; of good moral character; has a baccalaureate degree or master's degree conferred by a college or university
+- Have a bachelor's or master's degree conferred by an accredited college or university

 Accounting course means the subject matter contained in the course description or catalog issued by a college or university includes auditing, tax, accounting standards, principles, or processes.
 Business-related subjects means courses that contain in the course prefix or title an indication that the course subject matter is one of the following: business, finance, marketing, management, economics, computers, statistics, or accounting.